rtraghavan/oephys2nev/README.md

 **To run**
 ---
-Running the code is relatively simple, add the scripts and the required open ephys analysis tools scripts to your path and execute main_script.m.
+Running the code is relatively simple, add the scripts and the required open ephys analysis tools scripts to your path and execute main_example.m.
+Further information is available on the [Wiki page](https://github.com/rtraghavan/oephys2nev/wiki)

 **A note on operating systems**
 This should work across most operating systems.
 It was written and tested using Matlab 2016b running in Mac OS X 10.11.6.
 It was also tested on a computer running Windows 10.
 If you have a problem post to issues above and I will see if I can help.